akk29/kisanmill/README.md

 # KisanMill

+KisanMill is a B2C & C2C platform for Agriculture Sector to eliminate the middleman & increase profits.

-Hackathon Project | World Food India Hackathon 2017 | New Delhi , India
+Hackathon Project | World Food India Hackathon 2017 | New Delhi, India

 ## Dependencies